 Best Time To Go To Northern California

-The ideal time to go on a Northern California road trip is late summer/early autumn, when the crowds are gone, but the weather is still warm and not rainy.
+The ideal time to go on a road trip through Northern California is late summer/early autumn, when the crowds are gone, but the weather is still warm and not rainy.
 Another concern to take into mind is that California has been especially ravaged by forest fires in the past few years.
 Although no major highways are affected as of this time, it’s important to still check up on the roads you’re planning to go on to make sure they’re all clear.

 Rent your car from SFO, which has the best rates.
-I personally always rent from Hertz because I find their loyalty program great, where I can skip the line to rent a car after a long day of travel.
 To get to the rental car center, you can take the BART to SFO and then take the free automated people mover right to the center.

 There you have it, a road trip that includes one of the largest redwood forests in the state and stunning coastal views of the West Coast.
 If you want to extend the trip you can add on a day or two and stop in Napa for wine tasting or soak in the natural hot springs of Calistoga in Marin Country.
 It’s completely up to you.
 What would be on your ideal Northern California road trip?